Wa-He/MasterThesis/Measurement Correction and Evaluation Plots/README.md

-This folder contains all plots created for the correction of temperature gradients and evaluation of the measurements.
+This directory contains all plots created for the correction of temperature gradients and evaluation of the measurements.
+The evaluation plots contain information on the thermal properties.
-It is devided into subfolders for each sample analyzed.
+The directory is devided into subfolders for each sample analyzed.
 The properties of these samples are listed below.

+Some measurements could not be corrected.
+In these cases, no evaluation file exists.
+Other measurements could not be evaluated.
+In these cases, both files exist but the evaluation file is only showing the data.

 ## Sample properties of dry lunar regolith simulants